mdavids/rfc/content/draft-davids-forsalereg-16.md

 ## Content Tag Type Definitions {#tagdefs}

-A new IANA sub-registry for known content tags is created in (#ianasubreg), with this document registering the initial set.
+The following content tags are defined as the initial valid content tags.

 Implementations **SHOULD** process only registered tags they support, and **MAY** ignore any others.

 Tags beginning with the character "x" may be used for development and testing.

-The following content tags are defined as the initial valid content tags.

 <!-- author tip: there are two spaces behind the content tag, to enforce a new line -->
 ### fcod {#fcoddef}